Pokey Chatman: Early life and high school career

+Career

 LSU playing career

 The 1991 Kodak All-American point guard played for Gunter from 1987 to 1991, starting all but one game and setting the all-time steals (346) and assists (570) records at LSU.
 Her assist record was broken in the 2003–2004 season by Temeka Johnson.
 Chatman played in the NCAA tournament four times and posted a record of 82–38 as a player.
 She was a three-time All-SEC selection and led the Lady Tigers to their first ever SEC Tournament title in 1991, where she was the tournament's Most Valuable Player (MVP).